LPD-EPFL/kcensus/README.md

 ## 4. Running Experiments and Generating Plots

-All commands below assume you are in the root `k-census` directory.
+All commands below assume you are in the root `kcensus` directory.

 Each experiment is run using `geo_eval.sh`, which provisions infrastructure, deploys code, runs the experiment, and collects logs.
 The `plot.sh` script processes logs to generate plot data.